Skip to content

 - In Church 14-26, a housegroup that is failing can be dispersed among the successful groups in the same church.

 - Part III of Frank Viola’s book Finding Organic Church is a tested set of practical guidelines for meetings, especially chapter 15 (Learning How to Meet).

 - Be open to help from outside.
 You might have been given a vision for housechurch, but not the apostolic gifting to convert people by preaching or physical healing, or to mould them into a community of Christ.
 Look for people with these gifts, for God may send them.

-In a 14-26 meeting, do not speak, even in a way specified in this verse, if you are aware that your aim is partly to impress others, i.e., performance.
+- In a 14-26 meeting, do not speak, even in a way specified in this Corinthians verse, if you are aware that your aim is partly to impress others, i.e., performance.
 You will probably recognise elements of performance in some others.
 Grace is needed in such situations; you probably do it yourself unawares.
-Performance will not impress God, for he wants sincerity.
-You are there to express Jesus Christ.
+You are there to express and listen to Jesus Christ.

-In meetings, some persons will be too quiet through shyness or fear.
+- In meetings, some persons will be too quiet through shyness or fear.
 Others will need to talk less and listen more.
-We gather together for mutual upbuilding and encouragement (Hebrews 10:24-25), which means sharing problems (at the appropriate time), which means learning to trust the others present.
+Mutual upbuilding and encouragement (Hebrews 10:24-25) means sharing problems (at the appropriate time), which means learning to trust the others present.

 - Fasting assists in preparation for a meeting, and group fasting assists in bonding.